-In accordance with Section 12 of the Securities Exchange Act of 1934, the Registrant caused this Amendment No. 2 to Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized.
+In accordance with Section 12 of the Securities Exchange Act of 1934, the Registrant caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized.

-Dated: March 23, 2000 BIOSANTE PHARMACEUTICALS, INC.
+Dated: February 22, 2000 BIOSANTE PHARMACEUTICALS, INC.

 By /s/ Stephen M. Simes